Suspect Commits

 Suspect commits and suggested assignees are then displayed on the Issue Details page in sentry.io, as shown below.

 In order to see suspect commits, you have to first upload source maps, (or your platform-specific files for mapping transformed source code to the original source).
 Check out the docs for your specific platform) to learn more.
-Note, that Sentry may not display suspect commits that were committed prior to your integration being set up.
+Be aware that Sentry will not display suspect commits for issues that were created prior to your integration being set up.

 Suspect commits can be enabled using the following integrations: